Britains Stately Homes Struggle To Survive With Covid Restrictions - UrduPoint

 Most of the money generated came from events and visitors.

-But lack of funds in the last 12 months has meant halting critical work to an 800-yard (metres) moat around the house.
+But lack of funds in the last 12 months has meant halting critical work to an 800-yard (metre) moat around the house.

 Phillips said trying to repair the moat, which has collapsed at a sensitive point, was "an absolute disaster" without access to funds.